 ➲ Coat the Mold

-Using a spoon or food-safe brush, coat each half-sphere mold with a layer of melted chocolate.
-Make sure to bring the chocolate up the sides.
-Chill for 10 minutes in the fridge.
+Using a spoon or a food-safe brush, coat each half-sphere mold with a thin, even layer of melted chocolate.
+Make sure to bring the chocolate up the sides so the shells are fully covered and sturdy.
+Once coated, place the molds in the fridge for about 10 minutes to allow the chocolate to set before adding any fillings.

 Optional: Do a second coating for sturdier shells, especially around the rims.